mcary/katacoda-scenarios/rails-short-sandbox/intro.md

 * Your application is mostly loading and storing records from and to a relational database (RDBMS) such as PostgreSQL or MySQL.

-Rails has become quite flexible and can also serve well if:

-* You mainly need to build an API to back a separate frontend code base
-* You want a React or other Javascript frontend for your app

 #### What are sandboxes?